ianmuscat/ianmuscat.github.io/about.md

 title: About
 ---

 I'm Ian Muscat.
-I am a technophile with a special interest in web technologies working and living on the island of [Malta].
+I am a technophile with a special interest in web technologies working and living on the island of [Malta](https://en.wikipedia.org/wiki/Malta).

 I spend most of my time making things, breaking things and reading about new technology.
 My areas of interest include information security, mobile first website development and website performance.